kkaleidoskull/kkaleidoskull/README.md

   im proship, profic, pro kodocons, pro non-harmful paras, prokink and pro contradictory labels/all good faith identities. i call myself problematic, just dni/block if that bothers you!

-  im a gregory irl (fnaf [sb](https://freddy-fazbears-pizza.fandom.com/wiki/Gregory) and [tftpp](https://freddy-fazbears-pizza.fandom.com/wiki/Gregory_(Tales_from_the_Pizzaplex))). yes, i am getting help. please dont assume things about me
+  im a gregory (fnaf) irl. yes, i am getting help. please dont assume things about me

-  i yumeship with [evan afton](https://fivenightsatfreddys.fandom.com/wiki/Crying_Child). i see him as and call him my bf. this does NOT make me a pedo/MAP. yuck
+  i yumeship with evan afton. i see him as and call him my bf. this does NOT make me a pedo/MAP. yuck

   #1 glamrock freddy simp /silly
 </details>